Erythrocyte sedimentation rate and C-reactive protein as inflammatory markers in children with attention –deficit hyperactivity disorder

 Subjects

-The children included in the study were divided as follows:
+The children involved in the study were categorized into two main groups:

-Group 1: 40 children, diagnosed as ADHD from children who had regular follow up in the Pediatric Neuropsychiatric Outpatient Clinic of Minia University Children Hospital.
+Group 1: This group consisted of 40 who had been diagnosed with ADHD.
+These children were selected from a pool of patients who regularly attended follow up visits at the Pediatric Neuropsychiatric Outpatient Clinic of Minia University Children´s Hospital.
 Their age ranged from 6 to 18 years.

 Inclusion criteria

-• Children newly diagnosed to have ADHD before taking any ADHD medical treatment or cognitive behavior therapy.
+● Children newly diagnosed with ADHD who hadn’t yet received any medical treatment or cognitive behavioral therapy.

 Exclusion criteria: